EmeraldLoc/sm_osx/README.md

 # Install

-Simply go to releases and download sm_osx.app
+Simply go to releases and download sm_osx.app (And yes there is an auto-update feature)